fredrikzellerR/bacc/README.md

-# bach
-materials to baccelor thesis
+# bacc materials to baccelor thesis